cschritt/dockerdns-daemon/README.md

-# docker-dns-watchdog
+# docker-dns-daemon
-docker-dns-watchdog listens on docker events and dynamically updates a given dns zone.
+docker-dns-daemon listens on docker events and dynamically updates a given dns zone.
 It adds or deletes A and PTR records depending on the event (start, stop, die, kill).

 ## prerequisites